 - Control the shape – It’s very easy to control their size and shape, which is why they’re so popular to use for bonsai.

-- Keep them healthier – Removing dead or damages leaves and branches keeps them healthier, and prevents disease and fungus issues.
+- Keep them healthier – Removing dead or damaged leaves and branches keeps them healthier, and prevents disease and fungus issues.

 - Rejuvenate it – Regular pinching and pruning results in thick clusters of new leaves, which makes them fuller and bushier.